BHAGATBHAGYASHREE/OSlab2/README.md

 Exercise_2 - Modify the shell script from exercise 1 to include a variable.
 The variable will hold the contents of the message “Shell Scripting is Fun!”

 Exercise_3 - Store the output of the command “hostname” in a variable.
 Display “This script is running on _.” where “_” is the output of the “hostname” command.

+Exercise_4 - Write a shell script to check to see if the file “file_path” exists.
+If it does exist, display “file_path passwords are enabled.”
+Next, check to see if you can write to the file.
+If you can, display “You have permissions to edit “file_path.””If you cannot, display “You do NOT have permissions to edit “file_path””